-Multitracks are the recorded separate, individual elements of an audio production.
+Multitracks consist of all the individual elements of an audio production, each with their own dedicated track (i.e. kick, snare, hats, toms, shaker).
 Some may be mono, while others are stereo.
 They may have been recorded from microphones or direct inputs, programmed in a sequencer, or arranged in a sampler.
-In many cases, dynamics processors such as compressors and time-based effects such as delay and reverb are excluded to allow flexibility for the mixing engineer.
-The image below shows a folder of multitracks.

-Stems are stereo recordings sourced from mixes of multiple individual tracks.
+Stems are stereo recordings sourced from mixes of multiple individual tracks, such as drums, vocals, and bass.
 For example, a drum stem will typically be a stereo audio file that sounds like all of the drum tracks mixed together.
-In most cases, additional processing such as equalization, compression, and time-based effects is included to ensure that the sound achieved by the mixing engineer is committed.
 The image below shows a folder of stems generated from a mix of the multitrack files displayed in the previous image.

 As you can see, multitrack sessions typically have far more tracks than stem sessions.
 Whereas the track counts in multitrack sessions range from twenty to a couple hundred, stem sessions may contain only four to twenty tracks.